FastPictureViewer Codec Pack 2.2R3

 Site licenses, with substantial quantity discounts starting from 3 users, are available directly from this page for up to 100 users.

-Please contact us for server licensing (for example to use the codecs in an ASP.NET 3.x / 4.x server application), redistribution (if you are an application developper), or for large corporate deployments beyond 100 users per site, we have quotes ready for up to 1000-users licenses.
+Please contact us for server licensing (for example to use the codecs in an ASP.NET 3.x / 4.x server application), redistribution (if you are an application developer), or for large corporate deployments beyond 100 users per site, we have quotes ready for up to 1000-users licenses.

 NEW LICENSING: